xpcovertech/pipo_exercise/README.md

+# Updates to v0.2

+- New file structure for easier reading and maintenance
+- Implementation of SQAlachemy ORM
+- Implementation of automated tests with unittest
+- Added error management
+- Refactoring all around
+- New Running it & Testing sections in the README (see more below)

 # Pipo Saúde Exercise

 [Pipo](https://www.piposaude.com.br/) is a Brazilian Startup in the healthcare industry with the bold goal of revolutionizing people's experience with health services.
 As part of their hiring process, they ask potential software engineers to develop a solution to two of their main challenges: procurement process flow and data management.
 The goal of the solution I've developed is to address those two challenges through a simplified workflow for their clients' HR person and a lean data structure for Pipo.
 The code is the bridge between those two things.